 You’ll need to have a long long list of keywords in order to boil it down to the golden nuggets.
 This tool will help you generate lots of terms (as it claims, “infinite”), and it's up to you to pick out the best ones.

-How to Evaluate the Potential for Your Existing Keywords
+How to Evaluate Your Existing Search Terms and Keywords

 - How many extra clicks will I get if I move up in Google’s results?